sanjayankur31/gnuplot-py/README.rst

 to change anything.

-Import the main part of the package into your python programs using `import Gnuplot'.
+Import the main part of the package into your python programs using `import Gnuplot`.
 Some other features can be found in the modules Gnuplot.funcutils and Gnuplot.PlotItems.